coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 004.md

 Net comes in and Garf explains what it is she is wanting to do and he starts smoking.
 They work together to remove the plate and get things set up for a paint job.
 Somewhere along the way, Garf starts having an existential crisis about being a cat, and [[Powder]] takes her for a therapy session.

-In the kitchen, [[Emerick]] sits with [[Ri Tae-Woo]], who has a pop-up knife that he stabs into a bag of synth-coke.
+In the kitchen, [[Emerick]] sits with [[Ri]], who has a pop-up knife that he stabs into a bag of synth-coke.
 He takes a hit right there, with Alice joining them at the table and telling Emerick not to mind Ri.

 Around dinner time everyone gets together.
 Cipher notices that Net has been smoking and takes them, giving them back to Alice.